 You can always review the action items tab in Fellow to see when these action items are completed!

 With Fellow, your meeting summary is formatted and ready to be sent to all attendees with a click of a button!
-Here is an example of what your summary could look like:
+Meeting notes can be sent out via email, Slack, MS Teams, etc, this can be done automatically with our meeting automations.
+Here is an example of how easy it can be to send your meeting agenda:

 Final tips to write a great meeting summary

 - Use the summary to clarify expectations.
 The meeting summary is a great opportunity to clarify any expectations that you would like to set with your team.
 Make sure to highlight what you expect from them and when so that your team can hold themselves and their colleagues accountable for their tasks.

 - Repetition is important, don’t feel bad about being “repetitive” with next steps/goals/etc. If something is super important, repeat it!
 The more your team members read over a certain point, the more they’re going to remember how significant it is.
 Employees are a lot more likely to act on information they’ve seen a few times throughout an email versus a brief mention, so don’t be shy and highlight important points.

 - Meeting summaries can be a great tool to ensure everyone leaves the meeting on the same page.
 Distributing your meeting minutes is a great way to get everyone on the same page.
 It’s easy to construct our own understandings and takeaways from meetings but when you put the most important information in the meeting summary, it confirms where employee’s focus should be and ensures that individuals aren’t diverting from the most important goals.